jsndyks/cityCreativeCoding/docs/comms/cc.2024.personalTutors.md

 Ask them what they would like you to call them before you meet.

 Invest In Them:
-Read their personal statements - they wrote these over a year ago for UCAS (in most casesd).
+Read their personal statements - they wrote these over a year ago for UCAS (in most cases).
-They are all on evision and while they are somewhat full of 'school guff' you can usually find a couple of things to ask about and these often result in a smile.
+They are all on e-vision and while they are somewhat full of 'school guff' you can usually find a couple of things to ask about and these often result in a smile.
 Personal statements are being phased out, but the ones we have are revealing, and revealing to the students that you have read them is usually a nice experience - they like to know that you care.

 Jason.